Abhinay133171/pract1-DAA-/README.md

 Overall, Linear Search is suitable for small or unsorted datasets, while Binary Search is preferable for large, sorted datasets because of its much faster search performance.
 # pract1-DAA-3
 summery:

+The practical implements Heap Sort using Min-Heap and Max-Heap in Python with the heapq library.
+The Min-Heap implementation sorts the elements in ascending order, while the Max-Heap implementation sorts them in descending order by using negative values.
+The program also measures the execution time using time.perf_counter() and displays the sorted array along with the time complexity.